pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

       - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
       - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.

+!!!
+Attention
+    We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))** allowing your cluster to expose one single port to the Internet.

+    The deployment with Envoy is **optional**.
+If you choose to deploy with Envoy, check out our new recommended architecture and [local deployment instructions](../envoy/).

 The following section walks you through deploying a Pachyderm cluster on Microsoft® Azure® Kubernetes Service environment (AKS).